Hetari/pyutube/CONTRIBUTING.md

 - Suggestions and feedback.
 - ...

-> **Note:** If you find a security vulnerability, do NOT open an issue.
-(Email)[hetari3all@gmail.com] instead.

 ### What We're NOT Looking For

 Please refrain from using the issue tracker for support questions.
-For any inquiries or assistance, feel free to reach out to us through (email)[hetari3all@gmail.com].
+For any inquiries or assistance, feel free to reach out to us through [email](hetari3all@gmail.com).

 ## Ground Rules

 To ensure a smooth contribution process, here are some ground rules we follow:

-- **Cross-platform Compatibility:** Ensure compatibility across different platforms such as Windows, macOS, Debian, and Ubuntu Linux.
+- **Cross-platform Compatibility:** Ensure compatibility across different platforms such as Windows, and macOS.
-- **Code Standards:** Adhere to the project's code style guidelines.
-[Link to guidelines if applicable]
 - **Transparent Communication:** Discuss major changes or enhancements transparently, and seek community feedback.
 - **Minimize Code Complexity:** Avoid adding unnecessary classes to the codebase; prioritize the use of functions.
 - **Incremental Changes:** Keep feature versions as small as possible, preferably introducing one new feature per version.